Open Data Hub logo

 From the Image selection list, select a workbench image that suits your use case.
 A workbench image includes an IDE and Python packages (reusable code).
 Optionally, click View package information to view a list of packages that are included in the image that you selected.

-If the workbench image has multiple versions available, select the workbench image version to use from the Versions section.
+If the workbench image has multiple versions available, select the workbench image version to use from the Version selection list.
 To use the latest package versions, Red Hat recommends that you use the most recently added image.

 Note